nextleap-project/countermitm/source/gossip.rst

 =====================================================================

 Autocrypt Level 1 introduces `key gossip <https://autocrypt.org/level1.html#key-gossip>`_ where a sender adds ``Autocrypt-Gossip`` headers to the encrypted part of a multi-recipient message.
 This was introduced to ensure users are able to reply encrypted.
-Because encrypted message parts are always signed, recipients may interpret the gossip keys as a form of third-party verification.
+Because according to the Autocrypt specification encrypted message parts are always signed, recipients may interpret the gossip keys as a form of third-party verification.

 In `gossip-attack`_ we look at how MUAs can check key consistency with respect to particular attacks.
 MUAs can flag possible